USD$ = 95.07 GBP£ = 127.24 EUR€ = 108.67 CAD$ = 66.89 AUD$ = 66.01 AED = 25.89 SGD$ = 73.59 NZD$ = 54.10 SEK = 9.84

 Tips for US NRIs Sending Money

-• Batch transfers — if you send regularly, one larger monthly transfer is cheaper than multiple small ones
+• Batch transfers — if you send regularly, one larger monthly transfer is cheaper than multiple small ones due to per-transaction fees.

 Rates and fees change frequently.
 Always compare current rates before transferring.
 NRIWallah may earn a commission from partner links – our comparisons remain unbiased.